butfirstchai.com

 Scroll down for the recipe card.

-I use 1 cup = 250ml measuring cup set.
+I use a 1 cup = 250ml measuring cup set.
 Fluff and scoop the flour and sweep with the blunt side of the knife to remove the excess.

-I have used both plain all-purpose flour (maida) and wheat flour (atta) but you can use all apf (maida) too.
+I have used both plain all-purpose flour (maida) and wheat flour (atta), but you can use all apf (maida) too.

 pizza dough dry ingredients in a bowl